More magnesium seems to protect the brain

 Magnesium essential for life

 The results revealed that people who consumed more magnesium maintained a larger brain volume over the long term than those which were limited to the recommended intakes (i.e. 320 mg for women and 400 mg for men).
 However, with age, and this is normal, our brain atrophies.
-It can then lose up to 10% of its normal size. ” Our study shows that a 41% increase in magnesium intake could therefore reduce age-related brain shrinkage, which is associated with better cognitive function and lower risk, or later onset , dementia said lead author and researcher Khawlah Alateeq.
-More concretely, the researchers evaluated that the participants consuming more than 550 mg of magnesium per day had, when they turned 55, a brain age about a year younger at their expected biological age.
+It can then lose up to 10% of its normal size. ” Our study shows that a 41% increase in magnesium intake might therefore reduce age-related brain shrinkage, which is associated with better cognitive function and lower risk, or later onset , dementia said lead author and researcher Khawlah Alateeq.
+More concretely, the researchers evaluated that the participants consuming more than 550 mg of magnesium per day had, when they turned 55, a brain age regarding a year younger at their expected biological age.
 On the other hand, these effects neuroprotectors seem to benefit women more than men, and even more so menopausal women than pre-menopausal women.
 This is perhaps due to the anti-inflammatory effect of magnesium say the researchers.

 However, for the Australian team, it is essential to pay attention to our magnesium consumption, from an early age, by integrating foods rich in this mineral into our usual diet.
 Among those cited by scientists, we find leafy greens, legumes, nuts, seeds and whole grains.
 Enough to do a real preventive makeover.